urunrefined/hdifuse/README.md

 You may call hdifdisk via *./hdifdisk 'HDIFILE'*

-For showing information on all clusters in the first fat table use *./hdifdisk -l 'HDIFILE'* or specify the FAT table indices after *-l* to show a selection
+For showing information on all clusters in the first FAT use *./hdifdisk -l 'HDIFILE'* or specify the FAT indices after *-l* to show a selection

-hdifdisk will show found orphans, which are indices in the fat table, which are not referenced in any of the files on the file-system.
+hdifdisk will show found orphans, which are indices in the FAT, which are not referenced in any of the files on the file-system.
 This may or may not be an actual error.

-To modify an FAT12 index of the first fat table use *./hdifdisk -m 'index' -s 'value' 'HDIFILE'* Make sure to backup the image first.
+To modify an FAT12 index of the first FAT use *./hdifdisk -m 'index' -s 'value' 'HDIFILE'* Make sure to backup the image first.

 Example, to free orphans 33 and 1045 use ./hdifdisk -m 33 1045 -s 0 'HDIFILE'

-Please note afterwards this action will sync all fat tables in the fat region with the first fat table.
+Please note afterwards this action will sync all FATs in the FAT region with the first FAT.

 ## Limitations
 Please note the following limitations: